claudiopica/HiRep/README.md

 last conf = +1
 ```

-The "+" in front of ```last conf``` specifies the number of trajectories to be generated after the chosen startup configuration.
-I.e. if the startup configuration is trajectory number 5 and ```last conf = 6``` then one additional trajectory will be generated.
-If ```last conf = +6``` then six additional trajectories will be generated.
+The "+" in front of ```last conf``` specifies the number of additional trajectories to be generated after the chosen startup configuration.
+I.e. if the startup configuration is trajectory number 5 and ```last conf = 6``` then one additional trajectory will be generated, while if ```last conf = +6``` then six additional trajectories will be generated (i.e. the last configuration generated will be number 11).

 ### Execute Binary

-Run using a single thread using
+When not using MPI, simply run:

 ```
 $ ./hmc -i input_file
 ```

 where ```hmc``` is the binary generated from ```hmc.c```.
+If you are using openmp, remeber to set `OMP_NUM_THREADS` and other relevant environment variables to the desired value.

-For the MPI version
+For the MPI version, run

 ```
 $ mpirun -np <number of processes> ./hmc -i input_file
 ```

-Here, the number of processes corresponds to either the number of cores used or the number of GPUs for the GPU version.
-Results are printed to `out_0` in the current directory.
+The GPU version of the code uses 1 GPU per MPI process.

+The output file is written only by the MPI process rank 0, by default in a file called `out_0` in the current directory.
+A different name for the output file can be set by using the `-o` option.

+For debug purposes it is sometimes useful to have output files from all MPI processes.
+This can be enabled with the compilation option: `MACRO += -DLOG_ALLPIDS`.

 # Documentation